 Total Number of Bacterial Isolates recovered from the different Vegetable Samples.

+As can be seen the Table 2.
 The number of bacterial isolates recovered from Cabbage are Escherichia coli (31), Bacillus sp.
 (20), Klebsiella sp.
 (21) and Staphylococcus. aureus (23).
 For Carrot; Escherichia coli (22), Bacillus sp.
 (28), Klebsiella sp.
 (7) and S. aureus (14) and Escherichia coli (17), Bacillus sp.
 (14), Klebsiella sp.
 (18) and S. aureus (16) for Lettuce respectively.

 Table 2: Total Number of Bacterial Isolates recovered from the different Vegetable Samples.